Home » The Philippines » Property taxes in the Philippines: Comprehensive guide

 Overview

-• In which situation to pay Documentary Stamp Tax?
+• In which situation should you pay Documentary Stamp Tax?
 When selling a property in the Philippines.

 • Who pays Documentary Stamp Tax?
 The seller of the property pays DST by filing BIR Form 2000.

-• What is the deadline to pay the Documentary Stamp Tax?
-Within 5 days after the close of the month when the taxable document was made.
+• What is the deadline for paying the Documentary Stamp Tax?
+Within five days after the close of the related month.

 Property rental income tax